 - Your body requires sodium (a component of salt) to regulate fluid balance and distribution, as well as nerve and muscle cell function.
 Although you need some sodium, the standard diet includes way too much.

-- Aim for less than 2.5 grams of sodium a day.
+- Aim for about 2.8 grams of sodium a day if you're healthy.
 Don’t use salt from the shaker and read labels to add up the amount you’re taking in.

 - Watch the restaurant menus—many food items, especially in fast food restaurants, are high in salt.